New way to hike the Back Road to the Monastery in Petra from September '22

 Add a visit to the Neolithic village to your Back road hike

 If you choose to hike from the parking to the start of the steps you can add a stop at the Neolithic village of Beidha.
 Go back in time 10.000 years to see how the pastoralists became farmers!

-Hike the back road to the Monastery
+Hike the Back road to the Monastery

 Take the scenic, off the beaten track, hiking trail up to the Monastery from Beidah (Little Petra).
-To not get lost in this desolated area it’s best to hire a guide to show you the way.
+You can do this hike perfectly on your own.
+However, to learn more about Petra, nature and bedouin life it’s a good idea to hire a guide to accompany you on your way up.
 He will guide you along small white domes of sandstone, an ancient Nabataean dam, a rock balcony and the Bronze age settlement Umm Saysaban.
 Enjoy the marvellous views over Wadi Araba before hiking up the ancient Nabataean steps to reach the plateau.

 Don’t forget to climb up behind the little restaurant to get to the view point to enjoy the view over the huge canyon of Wadi es Siyyagh.

 From the Monastery you can take the main trail down into Petra by the Basin.

 Moderate (according to the site of the Jordan Trail).
 If you have fear of heights there can be a little part where you want the guide to help you cross (by maybe just holding your hand or walk between you and the valley), although the rock terrace is ‘improved’ a few years ago for the safety of the hikers.

 Length of the hike